osrf-migration/srcsim-wiki/Finals Procedure.md

 1. Complete the active round.

-1. Click the Stop button in Cloudsim..
+1. Click the Stop button in Cloudsim.

 1. Repeat for the other rounds in the constellation.